cn0047/stash/ed/t/patterns/messaging.md

 Messaging patterns
 -

-Messaging is a technology that enables high-speed, asynchronous, program-to-program communication with reliable delivery.
+Messaging - technology that enables high-speed, asynchronous, program-to-program communication with reliable delivery.

 In essence, a message is transmitted in five steps: